veilands/cf-learn/README.md

 Returns the current API version.

 ##### GET /health
-Returns the API health status.
+Returns detailed health status of the API and its dependencies.

 Request headers:
 ```